butterflyology/gapminder_animation/README.md

 1. 2019-10-21: Initial commit.
 Got the Rosling plot for `gapminder` pretty close (needs larger points).
 Also the `diamonds` plot from Pederson.
 1. 2019-11-10: Creating the `.Rmd` file with the tutorial.
+1. 2019-11-22: Splitting the parts into tabs to reduce file size and improve flow / readability.